List of islands in the Detroit River: Horse Island

 Horse Island (42°04′55″N 83°11′08″W) is a narrow and elongated island within the city of Gibraltar.
 It is the city's southeasternmost island and sits at an elevation of 571 ft above sea level.
 The island is densely populated and contains a single roadway.
 It is connected to the mainland by the Horse Island Drive Bridge, which is 46 ft long and was constructed in 1925.
 The island received its name from early settlers who would leave their horses to feed and mate on the island during the summer months.

 Main Island

 Main Island (42°05′21″N 83°11′19″W) is the largest and most-populated island within the city of Gibraltar.
-It is separated from the mainland by a narrow canal with a single bridge along Middle Gibraltar Road.
-The bridge is 52 ft long and was constructed in 1932.
-Another bridge connects Main Island to Hall Island via Stoeflet Street.
-The Gibraltar Municipal Complex and the Gibraltar Historical Museum are located on Main Island.
-Main Island also connects to Horse Island on the southeast by the Horse Island Drive Bridge.
+It is separated from the mainland by a narrow canal.
+The island is connected to the mainland at the north end by the historic Gibraltar Road–Waterway Canal Bridge, which is 52 ft long and was constructed in 1932.
+Main Island also connects to Hall Island to the west via Stoflet Street, as well as connecting to Horse Island to the southeast via Island Drive.